ReplayDEVYT/SCP-Scratch/README.md

 # Code
-For the remake game's link, go to: https://scratch.mit.edu/projects/744644711/ **If you download the file here, you will get much less traction, as it will not count as a remix.**
+For the remake game's link, go to: https://scratch.mit.edu/projects/744644711/

+**If you download the file on github, you will get much less traction, as it will not count as a remix.**